CiscoDevNet/csmp-agent-lib/README.md

 2. Once "csmpsagent" is started, it will begin registration attempts with the FND server.

 ## Decoding CSMP Agent Messaging with Wireshark
 Wireshark network analyzer may be used to observe CSMP messaging exchanged between the CSMP Agent and the FND instance.
+Note that this is a partial decode of the CoAP messaging and does not yet include decode of the TLV message payloads.

 ### Install Wireshark
 Follow the instructions here ... https://itsfoss.com/install-wireshark-ubuntu/.
 As of this writting, version 3.2.7 is installed.